pry0cc/proteus/README.md

 Next, modify config/notify.yaml to include your slack webhook.

-Navigate to the bin directory and inspect the docker-compose.yml to make sure everything looks like your setup.
-You'll want to modify the volumes so that you can map to your local axiom setup.
+Navigate to the bin directory and to modify the docker-compose.yml volumes to map to your local axiom setup.
+You'll need to change `/home/op/` to whatever your current $HOME directory is.

 ```
 services: